Ravila Gupta, President and CEO

 Ravila Gupta has over 15 years of experience in senior leadership roles, most recently as President of Umicore, USA.
 Ravila brings a passion for entrepreneurship to CED as she helps forge stronger connections, engage new partners, and set the strategic direction of the organization.
 Prior to CED, Ravila was with Umicore, USA for nine years, first as its Legal Counsel and then as its President, beginning in 2011.
 Ravila also worked as a process/environmental engineer at government agencies and companies that included Tyco Electronics and the North Carolina Department of Environmental Quality.
 She began her career as an attorney at Ogletree Deakins, in Raleigh.
 A 26 year resident of North Carolina, Ravila is a member of the Raleigh Chamber of Commerce, serving on its Board of Directors from 2013 to 2016, and for a year on its Executive Committee.
 She is also a board member of the Nature Conservancy (NC Chapter), the National Association of CEOs, and the Duke University School of Nursing.
 Ravila has worked closely with entrepreneurial founders in the healthcare sector, providing guidance, mentorship, and business advice.
 Ravila graduated from McGill University with a Bachelors and Masters in Chemical Engineering and earned her Juris Doctor from North Carolina Central University.

 Miriam Wilson has been working with North Carolina's entrepreneurs since joining the CED team in 2010.
-In her current position, Miriam is responsible for building key relationships with leading investors including venture funds, angel investors and strategics around the country.
-Previously, she was responsible for developing business and managing internal operations.
+She is responsible for developing business and managing internal operations.
 Miriam came to CED from SCRA where she was integral to the creation of programs supporting entrepreneurs and the commercialization of technology from South Carolina’s research universities.
 Her responsibilities included raising funds to support the SCLaunch program, building a network of resources and funding for early stage companies, and participating on the due diligence team for grants/loans/equity investments.
 While in South Carolina, Miriam participated on many entrepreneurial support group boards.
 She currently serves on the SEBIO Board and was on the steering committee for USC’s Innovista project.
 Earlier in her career, she led the Education Division for a venture-backed software company in Charlotte, NC.
 In addition, she has served in leadership roles on several non–profit boards, including the Junior League of Raleigh, SAFEchild in Raleigh, NC, All Saints’ Episcopal Day School in Florence, SC, where she served as Board chair, and the Central Carolina Community Foundation in Columbia, SC.
 Miriam earned a B.S. in Mathematics and Business from Wake Forest University.

 Jay Bigelow, Director of Entrepreneurship

-Jay’s primary focus at CED is organizing the expertise of the network to provide guidance, mentorship, and capital to the approximately 1,600 entrepreneurial companies within the CED ecosystem.
+Jay’s primary focus at CED is organizing the expertise of the network to provide guidance, mentorship, and capital to the approximately 1,800 entrepreneurial companies within the CED ecosystem.
+As head of CED's Connections to Capital service, he is responsible for building key relationships with leading investors including venture funds, angel investors and strategics around the country.
 Jay has worked in two startups and 3 scale-ups where he launched new products, drove business development efforts and strategic planning.
 He earned his B.S in Business Administration from Drexel University.

 Robin Costello, Director of Corporate Relations and Strategic Partnerships